Abstract

 Slowing, digging, drifting

-When Elaine Showalter states that ‘close reading is slow reading’, she seems to describe reading that resists the flow of reading – both pace Close reading is slow reading, a deliberate attempt to detach ourselves from the magical power of story-telling and pay attention to language, imagery, allusion, intertextuality, syntax, and form. […] In a sense, close reading is a form of defamiliarization we use in order to break through our habitual and casual reading practices (2002: 28).
+When Elaine Showalter states that ‘close reading is slow reading’, she seems to describe reading that resists the flow of reading – both pace and immersion.
+Close reading is slow reading, a deliberate attempt to detach ourselves from the magical power of story-telling and pay attention to language, imagery, allusion, intertextuality, syntax, and form. […] In a sense, close reading is a form of defamiliarization we use in order to break through our habitual and casual reading practices (2002: 28).

 Arresting the flow of the text yields a laundry list of items that can be used to produce the text of the college exam-essay: ‘language, imagery, allusion, intertextuality, syntax, and form’.
 For Showalter, the search for these items ‘forces us to be active rather than passive consumers of the texts’ (28).
-While the cognitive work of reading literature (the sophisticated processes of deep reading that Wolf and Barzillai describe) is imagined as ‘passive,’ the
+While the cognitive work of reading literature (the sophisticated processes of deep reading that Wolf and Barzillai describe) is imagined as ‘passive,’ the extractive labour of close reading is figured as active.
+Like speed reading, close reading is selective.
+The close reader, equally, moves rapidly between extraction points, as is clear in the conclusion of Showalter’s paragraph: ‘[s]ince novels are very long texts, we don’t attempt a close reading of the whole book.
+Instead, we look at particular important sentences, sometimes even phrases; we may group them together to reach an interpretation or to illustrate an observation’ (98).

-Interestingly Birkerts seems to attempt to bridge these poles – mastery and submission; control and immersion; digging and drifting - when he champions ‘deep reading’ as ‘the slow and Reading, because we control it, is adaptable to our needs and rhythms.
+Interestingly Birkerts seems to attempt to bridge these poles – mastery and submission; control and immersion; digging and drifting - when he champions ‘deep reading’ as ‘the slow and meditative possession of a book’.
+Reading, because we control it, is adaptable to our needs and rhythms.
 We are free to indulge our subjective associative impulse; the term I coin for this is deep reading: the slow and meditative possession of a book.
 We don’t just read the words, we dream our lives in their vicinity.
 The printed page becomes a kind of wrought-iron fence we crawl through, returning, once we have wandered, to the very place we started.
 Deep listening to words is rarely an option.
 Our ear, and with it our whole imaginative apparatus, marches in lockstep to the speaker’s baton’ (326).

 Extr(a)active reading and the second text

 ‘Teaching literature is teaching how to read’ in the words of Barbara Johnson, who joins Showalter, Hayles, Gallop and a majority who understand the discipline of English literary studies as concerned with and defined by its role in teaching reading, specifically in teaching skills of ‘close reading’ (2014: 347).
 However, as Robert Scholes explains, it is more often the case that emphasis is placed on teaching ‘writing’ since we can see and judge writing but we cannot see reading (2002: 166).
-Referencing Scholes, Poletti and Seaboyer et al. point out that, assuming that ‘literary studies
+Referencing Scholes, Poletti and Seaboyer et al. point out that, assuming that ‘literary studies does teach the skill of reading’, this is ‘largely accidental’ because we focus more on ‘whether a student can describe their reading in their writing, in the creation of a new text, not whether or not they have actually read the text they’re responding to’ (2014: 6).
+An obvious form is the college English essay.
+But the ‘second text’ is also regularly required and produced in the classroom – verbally rather than in writing – when students are called on to give an account of a text they have read.

 It is worth also considering the other texts (built for purpose) that assist in producing the second text of the student’s ‘reading’/interpretation: ‘notes’, summaries and ‘guides’ predominantly sourced from outside of the university.
 As Fuller (2019) notes, ‘study guides’ became ubiquitous (and profitable) print business during the Cold War period, taking advantage of the cheap paperback market and offering readers a cheaper alternative to what passed as ‘mastery’ of the Great Books’ (335), which they proved did not require accessing the originals.
 Now distribution and proliferation via the internet makes auxiliaries even cheaper for the efficient student, who saves both time and money.
 The success of SparkNotes, created by Harvard graduates, speaks to both change (innovation) and continuity with the culture of Great Books that rose and reigned at Harvard along with the New Criticism.

 Put simply, for the purpose of the class – if the purpose is producing a reading – it may be (perceived as) easier for a student to construct their account and with it their understanding of the literary text from these auxiliary texts – or at least with their help.
 The problem with such help is that, if it does not replace the text (rendering a reading of the primary text unnecessary) and if the student does still read the literary work, this is generally only after reading the supporting text.
-The efficient student will read the supporting text first, so that they know what to read
+The efficient student will read the supporting text first, so that they know what to read for: the meaning and patterns they are expected to see – and will see them.

 Following Rosenblatt’s (1978) transactional theory of literature, which locates literary meaning in the transactional relationship between the reader and the text (12) and looks (less moralistically) to the context of reading and readers’ ‘stance’ along a spectrum from ‘aesthetic’ (process-oriented, immersive) to ‘efferent’ (product-oriented, extractive) (23), it follows that ‘aesthetic reading’ of literary texts would be steadily eroded in educational contexts which are product-oriented, and not just because of the much decried erosion of ‘deep reading’.
-Where ‘hyper active’ reading further exacerbates this, training students in literary departments leads, ironically but quite logically, to a loss in the ability to read and understand literary texts, whose meaning lies in their
+Where ‘hyper active’ reading further exacerbates this, training students in literary departments leads, ironically but quite logically, to a loss in the ability to read and understand literary texts, whose meaning lies in their effects, and to draw on multimodal narrative literacies that they do possess to anticipate, calibrate, recalibrate and make sense of these effects.
+Cheryl Hogue Smith concludes that forcing an efferent stance to the literary text, undermining both efferent (extractive) and aesthetic reading, causes Basic Readers to become inactive, not reading (2021: 64).
+8 But students of literature are more likely to become hyperactive, or (distinguishing from Hayles’ general symptom of the digital age based in the need for constant stimulation a specific mode of behaviour associated with the deferent stance and triggered by the deferent situation) extr(a)active, as they labour to construct the text’s meaning from outside sources, especially those offered by the digital environment.

 Practical criticism in a Wifi zone

 It is generally accepted that the multiculturalists won the canon wars of the 1980s and 1990s, in which defenders of the canon and the literary critic’s role as arbiter of the canon (established by the New Critics) suffered a decisive defeat.
 Subsequently the teaching of English literature became more varied and inclusive, open to a range of texts.
 However, classrooms continue to centre ‘close reading’ (broadly understood as close textual analysis) and close reading still most often involves demonstrating the complexity – and implicitly the value – of a text.
 That value is both cultural and pedagogical.
 Highly valued literary texts lend themselves to close reading (as it was designed).
 But texts that lend themselves to close reading are also highly valued.
 What ‘works’ in the university classroom also drives what is taught and thus considered to have value.
-This is particularly the case with English departments under pressure to teach fewer and
+This is particularly the case with English departments under pressure to teach fewer and shorter texts (Poletti et al., 2014: 2).
+Thus, a kind of canon continues to be produced in universities.
+Texts that are taught in schools and universities, typically canonical texts, are covered by online study materials.
+And when less canonical texts are taught in the university they are swiftly admitted into the canon (of the taught and teachable) by the appearance of such guides.
+9

 The student trained in English soon learns that a ‘good’ literary work (such as they encounter in literature classes) is one that can generate ‘close reading’, be that formalist, deconstructionist historicist, materialist, psychoanalytic, postcolonial, or other.
 The ‘good’ text, the classroom text, affords close reading and close reading is an affordance of the classroom text for both the teacher and the student.
 Whether the text is identified with high or low culture, the student knows that it must be deemed complex and valuable – something that can be shown through close reading – and that to make such a showing is the aim of the game.
 I.A.
 Richards, often credited as the founder of New Critical ‘close reading’, fought such bias in his famous practical criticism experiment in which he gave his students poems to analyse without disclosing the author.
 This was possible at Cambridge in the 1920s, in the absence of ubiquitous internet and wifi-enabled devices.
 10

 Johnson’s (deconstructive-leaning) characterisation of the typical literary classroom captures something of New Critical teaching in its heyday where students at Harvard in the 1950s were expected (as Paul de Man recounts): ‘not to say anything that was not derived from the text they were considering… in other words, to begin by reading texts closely as texts and not to move at once into the general context of human experience or history’ (1986: 23).
 De Man’s teachers were concerned about historicist reading and generalising about the human experience.
-But, by the 1980s among the realities to substitute for the page, Johnson could also include the large number of literary-isms that had emerged – with the notable exclusion of Deconstruction(ism), Johnson’s own interpretive method for which her account of close reading in
+But, by the 1980s among the realities to substitute for the page, Johnson could also include the large number of literary-isms that had emerged – with the notable exclusion of Deconstruction(ism), Johnson’s own interpretive method for which her account of close reading in Teaching Deconstructively particularly makes space.
+For Johnson close reading of the text ‘is the only teaching that can properly be called literary; anything else is history of ideas, biography, psychology, ethics, or bad philosophy’ (2014: 347).

 When De Man received his Ivy League training in close reading, students were directed: to start out from the bafflement that such singular turns of tone, phrase, and figure were bound to produce in readers attentive enough to notice them and honest enough not to hide their non-understanding behind the screen of received ideas that often passes, in literary instruction, for humanistic knowledge (23).

 There is a special irony here that close reading, detached from Richards’ practical experiment and entrenched in school and university literature classrooms would later afford students precisely a ‘screen’ behind which to ‘hide their non-understanding’.
 For a student who neither reads nor understands the text as a whole, ‘close analysis’ of (free association on) isolated words and images may function as a performative replacement for a base level comprehension of the text and the sentences of which it is comprised.
-De Man (1986: 23) describes close reading at its height and at its most undiluted in Harvard in the 1950s, with its understanding that close reading is only available to students ‘attentive’ enough to respond to ‘singular turns of tone, phrase, and figure’ and to make this their
+De Man (1986: 23) describes close reading at its height and at its most undiluted in Harvard in the 1950s, with its understanding that close reading is only available to students ‘attentive’ enough to respond to ‘singular turns of tone, phrase, and figure’ and to make this their starting point.
+Compare with Richards who included in Practical Criticism a catalogue of the chief difficulties of critical readers and noted: ‘First must come the difficulty of making out the plain sense of poetry’ (1929: 36).
+Facing this same problem nearly a century later among students trained as close readers, Derek Attridge and Henry Staten have made their case for teaching ‘minimal reading’ (also ‘weak reading’ and ‘reading for the essentials’, developing a ‘basic poem literacy’ that allows students to see what a poem ‘literally says’ (2015: 2).

 This is not only a problem for poetry.
-The institutionalisation of New Critical close reading made teaching literature synonymous with teaching poetry and, importantly, with reading (teaching) everything
+The institutionalisation of New Critical close reading made teaching literature synonymous with teaching poetry and, importantly, with reading (teaching) everything as though it were poetry (what Modernist critics understood as poetry).
+Current pedagogic interventions tend to focus on poetry.
+But prose and drama – or rather the more narrative-driven forms associated with immersive reading – perhaps suffer most from the distortions of close reading entrenched as universal method in English classrooms.

 ‘How to rig the AI’

 Arguably an algorithm can write literature.
 It can, likewise, produce a literary interpretation.
 An AI cannot read literature.
 Yet, in English classrooms, greater value is still assigned to producing written interpretations according to the demands of the genre (well represented online), and discussion of reading is directed, intentionally or unintentionally, to this end.
 This is not surprising.
-Although reading literature is an enormously complex activity, and far from being fully understood, and although literature departments are held to teach students ‘how to read’ literary texts, what
+Although reading literature is an enormously complex activity, and far from being fully understood, and although literature departments are held to teach students ‘how to read’ literary texts, what common readers do when they read, what they do with literary texts that allow for ordinary experiences of immersion and engagement, is of less interest to the discipline than the creation of specialist readings and especially of specialist readers.

 After my analysis of deep/shallow, active/passive, slow/speed reading and a glance at the many types of ‘reading’ that name various critical approaches that ground scholarly production in the discipline, I do not intend here to propose any new type or subtype of reading.
 Reading is not the problem addressed in this paper; the problem is pedagogy.
 As I hope this discussion has shown, what is needed, more modestly, is an approach to teaching less oriented to reproducing the discipline (generating specialist readings) and more concerned with student’s practice of reading, that recognises the ways in which the literary classroom may, actively or passively, displace and devalue the ‘simple’, in fact deeply complex, activity of reading literary texts, and which works to make this more relevant to students and their interpretive activity.
 Were I to call the strategy I propose to achieve this ‘anticipatory reading’, it would have to be with the recognition that, just as all reading is active, so all reading is anticipatory (Trasmundi et al., 2021: 2).
 11 The name only aims to make that explicit, and central to interpretive accounts.
 Likewise, it should be clear that all reading is social, when I argue for the value of ‘social reading’, particularly digitally facilitated social annotation, in supporting this exploration of reader expectations and their relationship to textual meaning.

 At the same time that immersive reading is fretted about on various public stages, it is also oddly assumed in literary departments, as it was when Cleanth Brooks and Robert Penn Warren suggested that the close reading process should begin with the student’s initial reading, ‘as full and innocent an immersion… as possible’ (1976: ix).
 It is important to recognise that this is not the default for students of literature (who are not innocent).
 Teachers cannot ask students to read ‘immersively’ or ‘just read’ and expect them to do so.
 Not because of reduced concentration spans or a shallowing of hearts and minds immersed in the digital, but primarily because reading is overdetermined by educational context.
-Students will be reading
+Students will be reading for (something).
+And whatever they are reading for, it will not be ‘pleasure’ or immersion – which may appear little help, even a hindrance, in accessing what they need to produce a ‘reading’ (the specialist text).

 Although English Studies dismisses reader response as a subjective free-for-all, Saunders seems closer than Rosenblatt to ‘anything goes’ individual interpretation